Snowflake-Labs/terraform-provider-snowflake/docs/resources/secret_with_generic_string.md

 # snowflake_secret_with_generic_string (Resource)

-Secret with Generic string where Secret's Type attribute is set to 'GENERIC_STRING'.'
+Secret with Generic string where Secret's Type attribute is set to 'GENERIC_STRING'.

 ## Example Usage